 The Company's objective in managing liquidity risk is to maintain sufficient liquidity in order to meet operational and asset advancement requirements.
 The Company has historically financed its operations primarily through the sale of share capital; however, in August 2019, the Company agreed to a debt arrangement with Glencore to help fund the advancement of its refinery and continue to move it towards first cash flow.
-Subsequent to quarter end, the Glencore debt was settled and there is currently no debt outstanding.
+Subsequent to quarter end, the Glencore debt was settled.

 During the first quarter of 2021, the Company completed a bought-deal financing, sold non-core assets to Kuya, and launched at ATM program with the overall objective being to inject cash for use towards the refinery expansion project.
-At March 31, 2021, the Company had cash of \$15,977,895 (December 31, 2020 - \$4,174,296) and working capital of \$20,180,422 (December 31, 2020 - \$7,624,380).
-This figure does not include the committed \$10 million of Government investments.
+At June 30, 2021, the Company had cash of \$11,480,798 (December 31, 2020 - \$4,174,296) and working capital of \$14,697,029 (December 31, 2020 - \$7,624,380).
+This figure does not include the committed \$10 million of Government investments or the cash proceeds expected to be obtained from closing the Note Offering and Equity Offering.

-To maintain liquidity, the Company issued common shares for cash proceeds during the three months ended March 31, 2021 as follows:
+To maintain liquidity, the Company issued common shares for cash proceeds during the three months ended June 30, 2021 as follows:

-On January 22, 2021, the Company completed a bought deal by issuing 31,533,000 Units at a Unit price of \$0.31 for gross proceeds of \$9.78 million.
+- On January 22, 2021, the Company completed a bought deal by issuing 31,533,000 Units at a Unit price of \$0.31 for gross proceeds of \$9.78 million.
 Each Unit consists of one common share in the share capital of the Company and one-half of one common share purchase warrant (each full warrant a "Warrant").
 Each Warrant entitles the holder thereof to purchase one additional common share at a price of \$0.50 for a period of two years.
-The transaction costs associated with the issuance were \$928,826, and an additional 1,891,980 Warrants valued at \$250,354 were issued to the broker at a price of \$0.31 for a period of two years.

-- During Q1 2021, the Company issued 27,314,609 common shares for gross proceeds of approximately \$6.06 million for exercised warrants.
-There were no significant transaction costs associated with these issuances. - The Company also issued 643,329 common shares resulting from the exercise of options and RSUs during the first quarter of 2021.
+The transaction costs associated with the issuance were \$928,826, and an additional 1,891,980 Warrants valued at \$250,354 were issued to the broker at a price of \$0.31 for a period of two years. - During the first six months of 2021, the Company issued 27,464,609 common shares for gross proceeds of approximately \$6.1 million for exercised warrants.
+There were no significant transaction costs associated with these issuances. - The Company also issued 1,007,913 common shares resulting from the exercise of options and RSUs during the first quarter of 2021.
 The total proceeds were \$50,400.

 Additionally, in February 2021, the Company launched an ATM Program to allow for the issuance of up to \$10 million of common shares from treasury.
-There were no issuances of shares under the ATM program during the first quarter of 2021.
-Subsequent to March 31, 2021, the Company has issued a total of 965,500 common shares under the ATM program at an average price of \$0.3565 per share, providing gross proceeds of \$344,162.
-A commission of \$10,325 was paid to Cantor in relation to these distributions.
+There were no issuances of shares under the ATM Program during the first quarter of 2021.
+During the second quarter of 2021, the Company has issued a total of 1,588,500 common shares under the ATM Program at an average price of \$0.3436 per share, providing gross proceeds of \$529,396.
+A commission of \$16,373 was paid to Cantor in relation to these distributions.
+Subsequent to June 30, 2021, the Company issued an additional 435,000 common shares under its ATM Program at an average price of \$0.3230 per share, providing gross proceeds of \$140,505.
+A commission of \$4,215 was paid to Cantor in relation to these distributions.
+A notice of termination for the Company's ATM Program was submitted on August 23, 2021.

-On April 7, 2021, the Company executed the conversion of its outstanding loan with Glencore to shares and thus the Company currently does not have any debt on hand.
-A project debt due diligence process for US\$45 million of debt is in progress with an exclusive lender and the Company anticipates completing this debt arrangement which will allow the refinery expansion project to be fully financed.
+On April 7, 2021, the Company executed the conversion of its outstanding loan with Glencore to shares and thus the Company currently did not have any debt on hand at June 30, 2021.